Lucky Lady II: 1949: First circumnavigation of the world

-Other Lucky Ladys
+Other aircraft named Lucky Lady

 Lucky Lady II was the name of a B-17 of the 338th Bomb Squadron, which was shot down near Tielrode, Belgium, on 30 July 1943.

 Lucky Lady II was also one of three similarly named aircraft, each of which was part of a historic circumnavigation on behalf of the United States Air Force:

 Lucky Lady I was one of three Boeing B-29 Superfortresses that attempted a round-the-world trip in July–August 1948, flying from and back to Davis-Monthan Air Force Base in Arizona.
 One B-29 crashed in the Arabian Sea.

 Lucky Lady I, commanded by First Lieutenant A.M.
 Neal, together with Gas Gobbler, commanded by Lieutenant Colonel R.W.
 Kline, completed the 20000 mi flight in 15 days, after making eight stops along the way and flying for 103 hours and 50 minutes.

 Lucky Lady III was one of three Boeing B-52 Stratofortresses that made the circumnavigation in January 1957 as part of Operation Power Flite, flying from Castle Air Force Base in California and completing the 24325 mi flight in 45 hours and 19 minutes (at an average ground speed of 536 mph) with the assistance of aerial refueling from KC-97 Stratofreighters.
-Eight years after Lady II, Lady III made the trip around the world in under half the time required by Lucky Lady II.
+Eight years after Lady II, Lady III made the trip around the world in less than half the time required by Lucky Lady II.

-Current status
+Status

+The plane later suffered an accident, and only the fuselage was preserved.

 The fuselage of the aircraft, designated B-50A-5BO 46-0010, is on display at Planes of Fame Museum in Chino, California.